-The Circuit Court, entered order finding that Authority was authorized to condemn owner's property
+The Circuit Court, entered order finding that Authority was authorized to condemn owner's property and awarding preliminary compensation.
+Owner filed interlocutory appeal.

 The Appellate Court held that resolution authorizing condemnation contained sufficiently reasonable description of property to permit Authority to proceed with condemnation.